-The people in the coastal region used coconut husk and mussel shells to clean up.
+The people in the coastal region used coconut husks and mussel shells to clean up.

 The ancient Europeans generally used hands, but they also used warm water fountains.

-Islamic people use their left hands with little water.
+Islamic people use their left hand with little water.
 This is the reason they found it disrespectful when someone greets them with their left hand.

-The people of Eskimos used snow or moss to finish their toilet business.
+The people of Eskimos used to snow or moss to finish their toilet business.

 French was the first to invent a bidet without using modern plumbing.